 Related: How To Clean & Sharpen Your Pruning Tools

 1. Monarch & Milkweed Design Puddler // 2.
 Butterfly Bath // 3.
 Yellow Butterfly House // 4.
 Whimsical Butterfly House // 5.
 Rustic Butterfly House // 6.
 Banana Hammock // 7.
 Ceramic Feeder // 8.
 Lavender Design Puddler

 Butterflies are incredible specimens and taking part in their conservation is a meaningful way to garden.
+You can find beautiful Zinnia’s to grow from seed here to get you started on creating a butterfly garden.
 Hope you found these tips on attracting butterflies helpful and that you see some native butterflies in your garden soon.